Jenny Ziefel's Clarinet and Saxophone Studio

 For All: Cork Grease (Micro or Doctors), Mouthpiece patches (Runyon, BG, Yamaha, Vandoren), Reed Holders (Vito or Leblanc 4 reed case, D'addario 4 reed case, waterproof kayaking container with Original Listerine), Pad cleaners (BG microfiber cleaner).

-Saxophone: Neckstraps (Neotech), Harnesses (Neotech or Balaam or Balaam knock-off), cases (BAM, Hiscox, Protech), Swabs (Hodge work really well), Ligatures (Selmer stock, Yamaha stock, Rovner light), Palm Key Risers (See Frederich Weiner site for options).
+Saxophone: Neckstraps (Neotech), Harnesses (Neotech or Balaam), cases (BAM, Hiscox, Protech), Swabs (Hodge work really well), Ligatures (Selmer stock, Yamaha stock, Rovner light), Palm Key Risers (See Frederich Weiner site for options).

-Clarinet: Swabs (Gem are the best, Hodge is ok, Buffet handkerchief), Thumbrest Cushion (Yamaha are the most comfortable, surgical tubing), Ligatures (heavy stock ligature, Rovner light, BG revalation), Clarinet Stand (K&M), Cases (BAM, Buffet), Barrels (Buffet, Taplin and Weir).
+Clarinet: Swabs (Gem are the best, Hodge is ok, Buffet handkerchief), Thumbrest Cushion, Ligatures (heavy stock ligature, Rovner light, BG revalation), Clarinet Stand (K&M), Cases (BAM, Buffet), Barrels (Buffet, Taplin and Weir).